-Webel Technology Limited (WTL) under the administrative control of Department of PAR & E-Governance, Government of West Bengal is involved in successfully implementation of WB e-District project as well as execution of the work related to all other e- Governance activities as Nodal Agency and authorized as State Implementing Agency (SIA) for Government of West Bengal.
+Webel Technology Limited (WTL) under the administrative control of Department of Information Technology & Electronics, Government of West Bengal is involved in successfully implementation of WB e-District project as well as execution of the work related to all other e- Governance activities as Nodal Agency and authorized as State Implementing Agency (SIA) for Government of West Bengal.

-Geographical - It covers whole of the state comprising 23 districts and 12 departments.
+Geographical - It covers whole of the state comprising 23 districts and most of the departments.